 A stairwell cut into the limestone cliff leads directly to Racetracks, a powerful left-hand reef break for experienced surfers.
 It bypasses the twenty-minute walk and cave paddle most surfers endure.
 Boards are included.
 Condé Nast Traveler called it one of Bali's top breaks.
 In a market full of surf camps, this is the only one with a Dornier villa above the lineup.

-Sold out year-round.
-One of the highest Unbookable Scores in Bali.
 In 2002, Tim Russo was a 22-year-old music promoter from Maryland who had just lost his best friend Alan Cassell in a diving accident off Indonesia.
-He quit his job, sold everything, and landed in Bali with $2,000, two weeks after the Bali bombing.
+He quit his job, sold everything, and landed in Bali with next to nothing, two weeks after the Bali bombing.
 He found a collection of rundown villas on Uluwatu's cliff edge and spent six years convincing each owner to sell.
 He built the original casitas from reclaimed teak out of Java and Kalimantan ironwood.

 In 2019, architect Alexis Dornier added Carbon House: a four-bedroom villa with a 42-square-metre diamond-shaped infinity pool cantilevered over the Indian Ocean.
 Interior designer Abbie Labrum handled the interiors.
 The compound now spans 7.5 acres of cliff front with a private stairwell to Racetracks, one of Uluwatu's best reef breaks.
 Mana restaurant serves contemporary fusion from breakfast to late.
 There are yoga pavilions, a jungle skate park, and a board room full of shapers' sticks.
 It took six years to assemble.
 It now takes months to book.